mail4hafij/rabbit_event_stream/readme.md

 events from rabbitMQ and do something.
 In order to my_first_microservice to consume events from rabbitMQ the container must use the same network that the rabbitMQ is running in.

-1. (in ./my_first_microservice) start the service you may be developing with docker-compose and attach it to the rabbit_event_stream network.
+1. Start the service (my_first_microservice) you may be developing with docker-compose and attach it to the rabbit_event_stream network.
 ``` docker-compose up --build ```

 or for a service that is not run via compose: